Tony Sparano Jr.: College

-Sparano attended the University of Albany, playing defensive end, and made 24 career appearances; he earned three varsity letters and "2008 ESPN The Magazine All-District 1 Academic Team".
+Sparano attended the University of Albany, playing defensive end.
+He made 24 career appearances, earning three varsity letters en route to being named to the "2008 ESPN The Magazine All-District 1 Academic Team".

 Coaching career

 Hartford Colonials

-Sparano started out his coaching career with the Hartford Colonials.
+Sparano started out his coaching career in 2010 with the Hartford Colonials of the United Football League (UFL).
 They hired him as a defensive line assistant based on his experience as a defensive player for the University of Albany for three years and his background with his father Tony Sparano being the assistant coach for the Browns.

 Miami Dolphins

-After coaching a year there Sparano then moved to coach the Miami Dolphins as a quality control coach, where he was working under his father Tony Sparano.
+After coaching a year there Sparano then moved to coach the Miami Dolphins as a quality control coach, where he was working under his father.

 New York Jets

 After his father was fired from the Dolphins both Sparano men started coaching with the New York Jets in 2012.
 Tony started out coaching with the Jets as a seasonal intern and then an offensive intern.
 After his father was fired from the Jets as the assistant head coach, head coach Rex Ryan decided that he wanted to keep Tony and give him a promotion.
 Sparano accepted the promotion to offensive assistant and was said to be an asset to the team by doing "the job of a ton of guys" (Ryan).